The Music Pages

 There was a short piece of time in which KHIP out of Hollister had the

-FAT crew in charge, but it did not last, I think the signal form that
+FAT crew in charge, but it did not last, I think the signal from that

 station was not strong enough to break through the fog.
 I bought a digital

-car stereo to attempt to lock in on 93.5 over in earthquake prone Hollister.
+car stereo to attempt to lock in on the weak 93.5 from earthquake prone Hollister.

-By then the record collection had grown to about 4000, I made my own mix tapes for tunes in the car and the radio was only for listening to talk radio - A little Bill Wattenberg in the evenings and Ronn Owens on KGO in the days.
+By then the record collection had grown to about 4000 LPs.
+I made my own mix tapes for tunes in the car and the radio was only for listening to talk radio - A little Bill Wattenberg in the evenings and Ronn Owens on KGO in the days.

-Finally out of the air of a failed classical station came a tune - Chuck
+Finally out of the airwaves of a failed classical station came a tune - Chuck

 Berry singing Roll Over Beethoven - KPIG